 Second Light Network is a network of women poets who are published or beginning to get published and who are serious about developing their work.
 You can read Clare’s poem, The Winter Crown.

-Clare is supported by Creative Arts East, which brings professional theatre, music, cinema and arts events to rural and disadvantaged communities in Norfolk and Suffolk.
+Clare was supported by Creative Arts East, which brings professional theatre, music, cinema and arts events to rural and disadvantaged communities in Norfolk and Suffolk.